 Output:

-The code shows how the std::vector is used to create a dynamic array with size 5 instead of VLAs for automatic memory management, initializes the elements to multiples of 10, and prints it to the console.
+The code shows how the std::vector is used to create a dynamic array with size 5 instead of VLAs for automatic memory management, initialises the elements to multiples of 10, and prints it to the console.

 2. std::array